 28. Rent Your Extra Space for Cash

 If you have an extra bedroom or a guest house on your property, you can rent it for extra cash!
 With sites like Airbnb and Vrbo, it’s never been easier to get started.
-But did you know that you can rent a whole laundry list of items, including campers, cars, RVs, boats, bikes, sports equipment, your swimming pool, your driveway, and more!
+But did you know that you can rent a whole laundry list of items, including campers, cars, RVs, boats, bikes, sports equipment, your swimming pool, your driveway, and more?
 Check out this list for the crazy things you can rent for extra money!

 29. Sell Unwanted Stuff

 I’ve tried selling old stuff online, at garage sales, and consignment stores, but using platforms like Craigslist and Facebook Marketplace is the best way to make money selling your stuff.
 In most cases, these sites are free to use, and selling directly to an individual is how you can earn the most money for your goodies.
 Plus, you don’t have to worry about packing your items up and shipping costs.
-Agree to meet in a public place, and you have the cash immediately!
+Agree to meet in a public place, and you will have the cash immediately!
 I’ve been able to sell furniture, a mattress, toys, clothes, baby gear, a violin, electronics, and more!

 30. Start an Etsy Shop

-When you think of Etsy, you probably think of arts and crafts, but you can sell so much more on the site like printables, templates, greeting cards, craft supplies, and vintage items!
+When you think of Etsy, you probably think of arts and crafts, but you can sell so much more on the site, like printables, templates, greeting cards, craft supplies, and vintage items!
 If you’re interested in creating printables or crafts and selling them for extra cash, Etsy is a great place to get started.
 Not only is the platform super easy to use, it only costs $0.20 to list your first item.
 They do take a small transaction fee for payment processing, but all sites like this do.
 If starting a shop on Etsy sounds fun, check out how Melanie earns a full-time income from selling her greeting cards using the platform.

 31. Become an Instagram Content Creator